SuperIlu/DOStodon/README.md

 Help on this project is very much appreciated, contact me on [Twitter](https://twitter.com/dec_hl), [Mastodon](https://mastodon.social/@dec_hl) or in the [DOjS Discord](https://discord.gg/J7MUTap9fM) if you want to help or have questions...

+## Linux version
+There is a highly experimental Linux version of DOStodon included.
+It is based on the unreleased DOjS v1.12 (therefore no source is available yet).
+You can try it at your own risk (please use a VM, do not run it on your main Linux box directly).
+Please copy either `dojs.ubuntu20.04` or `dojs.arch` to `dojs` and run `./dostodon.sh`.
+Fullscreen mode does not get keyboard input on WSL2, you can switch to windowed mode by removing the `-u` option in `dostodon.sh`.

 <img src="https://github.com/SuperIlu/DOStodon/raw/main/images/timeline.png" alt="DOStodon timeline" width="200">
 <img src="https://github.com/SuperIlu/DOStodon/raw/main/images/profile.png" alt="DOStodon profile" width="200">
 <img src="https://github.com/SuperIlu/DOStodon/raw/main/images/find_user.png" alt="DOStodon find user" width="200">